champax/pysolmysql/README.md

 Multiple hosts
 ===============

-Multiple hosts can be adressed in an active/active manner.
+Multiple hosts can be addressed in an active/active manner.

 Several hosts can be specified using :
 - "hosts" list (preferred)